alexwlchan/alexwlchan.net/src/_posts/2021/2021-09-25-cloud-costs-report.md

 layout: post
 date: 2021-09-25 15:41:44 +0000
 title: Getting a monthly cloud costs report in Slack
-summary: To help us be more aware of our AWS bill, and more deliberate in what we spend, we've set up a monthly report of all our cloud bills to Slack.
+summary: Sending the AWS bill to Slack, so everyone can be more informed and intentional about spending.
 tags: aws aws-billing
 theme:
   card_type: summary_large_image